Beginner level

 Plantains indicate soil compaction, so addressing this underlying issue is crucial for long-term control.
 Core aeration followed by overseeding helps create conditions that favour grass over plantains.

 Hand removal works well for small numbers of plantains.
-The fibrous root system comes up relatively easily when soil is moist, though you may need to dig around larger plants.
+The fibrous root system comes up relatively easily when the soil is moist, though you may need to dig around larger plants.

 Selective herbicides provide good control of plantains, particularly when applied during active growth periods.
 Follow up chemical treatment with overseeding to prevent reestablishment.